The Importance of Data Context

 “Data is the same old oppression.”

-BIPOC, white women, Indigenous people, immigrant communities, LGBTQ+ individuals, + more
+BIPOC, Indigenous people, immigrant communities, LGBTQ+ individuals, white women + more

 Discussion Questions